ethereum-optimism/optimism/docs/op-stack/src/docs/understand/explainer.md

 - Data Availability (DA) Providers receive transaction data from users.
 - DA Providers then hash the transaction data and submit the hash to the Plasma Contract.
 - Once the hash has been submitted, the DA Provider sends a proof to the user which proves inclusion of their transaction data in the hash.
 If the DA Provider is misbehaving, they will withhold the proof, not sending it to the user.
 - If the DA Provider does not send the proof to the user, the user may submit a DA challenge.
-This forces the DA Provider to post the transaction data on-chain.
-If the DA Provider does not submit the proof on-chain, the hash is deleted.
+This forces the DA Provider to post the transaction data onchain.
+If the DA Provider does not submit the proof onchain, the hash is deleted.
 This ensures the user can always (after the challenge period) sync the Plasma chain.
     - DA challenge periods may be extended in case of heavy L1 congestion.
 - The user may also submit an L1 transaction to withdraw from the Plasma chain in order to switch their DA Provider.
 - Settlement of Plasma chains use a near identical fault proof system to Rollup chains with the only difference being that additional data is derived from the chain using the hashes that are finalized in the Plasma Contract.